polkadot-developers/knowledgebase/docs/current/getting-started/index.md

 brew install openssl cmake llvm
 ```

-## Install
+## Install Dependencies

-Install Substrate and all it's required dependencies with a single command.
+Install all the required dependencies with a single command.
 (Be patient, this can take up to 30 minutes)

 ```bash
 curl https://getsubstrate.io -sSf | bash -s -- --fast